 Butlers and chauffeurs at your service

-The Amala Estate was located in a peaceful corner, yet close to the very heart of the Seminyak district.
-Restaurants, bars, shops and beaches were all within walking distance.
+The Amala Estate is located in a peaceful corner, yet close to the very heart of the Seminyak district.
+Restaurants, bars, shops and beaches are all within walking distance.

-While all Seminyak hotels in this selection would organize a private airport transfer for their guests, Amala’s chauffeur would be at your service even during the stay!
-The resort provided all rides in Seminyak on a complimentary basis!
+While all Seminyak hotels in this selection will organize a private airport transfer for their guests, Amala’s chauffeur will be at your service even during the stay!
+The resort provided all rides in Seminyak on a complimentary basis.

-Additionally, butlers spoke excellent English, and even some non-expected languages, such as Japanese!
-They were at disposal around the clock, discretely catering for anything a guest might need.
-From cutting fruits or shining shoes to organizing private excursions!
+Additionally, butlers speak excellent English, and even some non-expected languages, such as Japanese!
+They are at your disposal around the clock, discretely catering to anything a guest may need.
+From cutting fruits or shining shoes to organizing private excursions.

 I stayed in the two-bedroom villa, sometimes also referred to as The Amala residence with a private pool.
-This spacious unit of 375 square meters had a master bedroom with a king-size bed.
-There was another room, with two single beds.
+This spacious unit of 375 square meters has a master bedroom with a king-size bed.
+There is another room, with two single beds.

-The three-bedroom pool villa had even more square footage, and the third bedroom could alter as a yoga room.
+The three-bedroom pool villa has even more square footage, and the third bedroom can alter as a yoga room.

-One could also count on using the Wellness Studio at The Amala for yoga practice!
-Here, the resident wellness master Leona Chen, specialized in traditional Chinese medicine, aromatherapy, and Ayurvedic self-healing skills, lead complimentary morning yoga sessions with mindful breathing, as well as sunset meditation with the enchanting Tibetan singing bowl.
-Additional programs for balancing body, mind, and spirit, such as ancient meridian energy work or Indian fusion dance classes, were always available!
+One can also count on using the Wellness Studio at The Amala for yoga practice.
+Here, the resident wellness master Leona Chen, who specialized in traditional Chinese medicine, aromatherapy, and Ayurvedic self-healing skills, leads complimentary morning yoga sessions with mindful breathing, as well as sunset meditation with the enchanting Tibetan singing bowl.
+Additional programs for balancing body, mind, and spirit, such as ancient meridian energy work or Indian fusion dance classes, are always available.

-The Amala Spa menu was very comprehensive!
-The range of body massage and care treatments, facials, and rituals, as well as holistic and life enrichment programs, was wide indeed.
-The resort’s name was Amala for a reason; the word means ‘clean’ or ‘pure’ in Sanskrit!
+The Amala Spa menu is very comprehensive.
+The range of body massage and care treatments, facials, and rituals, as well as holistic and life enrichment programs, is wide indeed.
+The resort’s name is Amala for a reason; the word means ‘clean’ or ‘pure’ in Sanskrit!

-Just opposite the front desk, at Pure Boutique by Lifestyle Retreats, one could buy a selection of organic body oils, lotions, scrubs, or bath salts.
-If one couldn’t wait to enjoy a DIY spa treatment at home, the villa’s ensuite bathroom, besides the usual amenities collection (such as adorable ginger-green-tea soaps), also offered aromatic herbs!
-A relaxing evening in a bathtub or a quick semi-open-air shower; the choice was yours!
+Just opposite the front desk, at Pure Boutique by Lifestyle Retreats, one can buy a selection of organic body oils, lotions, scrubs, or bath salts.
+If one can’t wait to enjoy a DIY spa treatment at home, the villa’s ensuite bathroom, besides the usual amenities collection (such as adorable ginger-green tea soaps), also offers aromatic herbs.
+A relaxing evening in a bathtub or a quick semi-open-air shower; the choice is yours!

 Chill-out garden with a pool

-The villa’s open living area was the most impressive!
-The luxurious living room centered around the large, but hidable flat-screen TV with satellite channels.
-I have hardly used this sort of entertainment during my stay!
-It would’ve been a sin to ignore the verdant surroundings abundant with tropical plants and trees!
+The villa’s open living area is the most impressive.
+The luxurious living room centers around the large, but hidable flat-screen TV with satellite channels.
+I have hardly used this sort of entertainment during my stay.
+It would’ve been a sin to ignore the verdant surroundings abundant with tropical plants and trees.

 In the center of this private chill-out garden, the decent-sized swimming pool with an inviting sundeck felt like a much better version of the Bali holidays.

-The resort had a central swimming pool with its Jacuzzi and a little library.
-But reading a book in one’s own serene corner, without anyone’s interruption or gaze, was blissful!
+The resort has a central swimming pool with its Jacuzzi and a little library.
+But reading a book in one’s own serene corner, without anyone’s interruption or gaze, is blissful!

-The pools in the Amala Estate were atypically deep, so they allowed safe jumping!
+The pools in the Amala Estate are atypically deep, so they allow safe jumping.

-The Amala recognized that pools of today were not just swimming places, but also – Instagrammable brunch areas.
-So it joined those hotels in Seminyak that served floating breakfast if desired by guests.
+The Amala recognizes that the pools of today are not just swimming places, but also – Instagrammable brunch areas.
+So it joined those hotels in Seminyak that serve floating breakfast if desired by guests.

 Decadent food in a tranquil hideaway

-One could consume lunch or dinner in the privacy and comfort of the villa as well.
-The massive teak dining table was a beautiful piece of furniture that was stealing gazes as soon as one entered the Amala villa.
+One can consume lunch or dinner in the privacy and comfort of the villa as well.
+The massive teak dining table is a beautiful piece of furniture that is stealing gazes as soon as one enters the Amala villa.
 Probably, only its size prevented me from catching hold of it and bringing it home!
 In the end, its design mainly added to the temptation of the seductive food that Amala’s Bamboo Restaurant, just a phone call away, readily delivered.

-The villa also had a fully equipped kitchen for your own cooking.
-But resisting a pan-Asian/international menu with yummy salads, tofu burger, red duck curry, or steamed fish in banana leaf (to name just a few of the all-day-dining choices) was not an option.
+The villa also has a fully equipped kitchen for your own cooking.
+But resisting a pan-Asian/international menu with yummy salads, tofu burgers, red duck curry, or steamed fish in banana leaf (to name just a few of the all-day-dining choices) is not an option.

-For those who wanted to have hands-on experience in preparing meals, the Amala cooking class could’ve been a useful introduction to learning Balinese culinary secrets.
+For those who want to have hands-on experience in preparing meals, the Amala cooking class can be a useful introduction to learning Balinese culinary secrets.

-The butler explained the no-limits breakfast options as soon as I checked-in.
-Every day at The Amala Estate started with a feast!
-Besides daily specials (from egg frittata to burrito, from pan bagnat to salmon guacamole), the menu included bakery products and pancakes with gluten-free options, miso soups, smoothie bowls… There was also a typical Bali cuisine, such as mie/bihun goreng, nasi goreng, or bubur ayam.
-Still, less expected options of tamagoyaki, scrambled tofu, or egg whites were also available.
+The butler explained the no-limits breakfast options as soon as I checked in.
+Every day at The Amala Estate starts with a feast!
+Besides daily specials (from egg frittata to burrito, from pan bagnat to salmon guacamole), the menu includes bakery products and pancakes with gluten-free options, miso soups, smoothie bowls… There is also a typical Bali cuisine, such as mie/bihun goreng, nasi goreng, or bubur ayam.
+Still, less-expected options of tamagoyaki, scrambled tofu, or egg whites are also available.

-Add to this a welcome skewer with marshmallow, brownie and strawberry, a complimentary tropical fruit basket, cookies, and soft drinks in a free mini-bar, with a possible order of some sunset cocktail, and the definition of indulging in this tranquil hideaway could hardly get more decadent!
+Add to this a welcome skewer with marshmallow, brownie, and strawberry, a complimentary tropical fruit basket, cookies, and soft drinks in a free mini-bar, with a possible order of some sunset cocktail, and the definition of indulging in this tranquil hideaway can hardly get more decadent.

 Electric dreams in the oasis of nature

-Amala’s shaded walkways dressed in greenery, its celebration of life at every corner, and policy of not accommodating children at the resort, just like in its sister property The Balé Nusa Dua, really contributed to the feeling of an exquisite sanctuary.
+Amala’s shaded walkways dressed in greenery, its celebration of life at every corner, and its policy of not accommodating children at the resort, just like in its sister property The Balé Nusa Dua, really contribute to the feeling of an exquisite sanctuary.

-They promised a revival experience during your holidays.
-They would indeed bring you back to nature but never let you down with technology.
-Villas had multifunctional electrical sockets, and even Bluetooth speakers, so you could connect your devices as you like.
+They promise a revival experience during your holidays.
+And they will indeed bring you back to nature but never let you down with technology.
+Villas have multifunctional electrical sockets and even Bluetooth speakers, so you can connect your devices as you like.

-Was there any downside to staying at The Amala Estate?
-Naturally, with so many plants and water at this lush resort, there was an increased interest of insects.
-That did include butterflies, but also – mosquitos!
-However, the resort staff did their best to treat the air regularly and safely.
+Is there any downside to staying at The Amala Estate?
+Naturally, with so many plants and water at this lush resort, there is an increased interest of insects.
+That does include butterflies, but also – mosquitos!
+However, the resort staff does their best to treat the air regularly and safely.

-Strong ACs protected both sleeping rooms.
-Also, mosquito nets encircled the plush white beddings like a baldachin on the throne of dreams.
+Strong ACs protect both sleeping rooms.
+Also, mosquito nets encircle the plush white beddings like a baldachin on the throne of dreams.

 During the regular evening turndown service, the housekeeping staff would leave a “sweet dreams” poetical message on the bed.
 Good sleeping at one of the best hotels in Bali was guaranteed.